Klopp details centre-back plans as Liverpool face having eight players vying for two positions in 2021-22 | Goal.com

 Klopp details centre-back plans as Liverpool face having eight players vying for two positions in 2021-22

-Jurgen Klopp is looking forward to facing a selection headache at centre-half next season, with Liverpool - who have been ravaged by injuries in that position - potentially having eight options at their disposal in 2020-21.
+Jurgen Klopp is looking forward to having a number of options at centre-half next season, with Liverpool - who have been ravaged by injuries in that position - potentially having eight players at their disposal in 2021-22.

 Further additions in that department are also being mooted, with RB Leipzig star Ibrahima Konate a player said to be in the Reds' sights ahead of the summer transfer window.